thamizhselvananbu/hospitalvisitmanagement/README.md

-# hospitalvisitmanagement is backend service for hospital visist management.
+# hospitalvisitmanagement is backend service for hospital visit management.
 patients can get list of hospitals and search hospitals patients can schedule visit to a hospital and cancel the visit